rvacovsky/pizza-hunt/README.md

 ## Description

-Pizza Hunt is a PWA (progressive web application) that allows users to post pizza recipes, see others' contributions, comment on posts, and reply to comments.
+Pizza Hunt is a web application that allows users to post pizza recipes, see others' contributions, comment on posts, and reply to comments.

 ## User Story